Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: FET-based THz detectors

-Two TeraFET detector implemented applying TSMC's 65-nm foundry process (CLN65LP, type 1.2VmLowVtMOS) were investigated in this work: a single-patch antenna for \qty{540}{\GHz} operation, and an $8\times 8$ patch-antenna array for \qty{2.85}{\THz} operation.
-The \qty{540}{\GHz} detector used a patch antenna area of \qtyproduct{138x40}{\um}, as visualized in~\cite{ludwig_modeling_2024} and had a transistor channel width $W_{ch}= \qty{1}{\um}$, and gated length $L_{g}= \qty{60}{\nm}$.
-The patch-antenna's simulated directivity is approx. 5.8~dBi.
-This leads to a reduced optical coupling efficiency as the single antenna's effective antenna area is small compared to the experimental gaussian focal point of the OAP (RFL=3-inch) applied in this experiment (approx. FWHM$\approx \SI{1.3}{\milli \meter}$).
+Two FET-based THz detector designs were investigated in this work, using TSMC's 65\mbox{-}nm foundry process (CLN65LP, type 1.2VmLowVtMOS): a single-patch antenna for \qty{540}{\GHz} operation, and an \(8\times 8\) patch-antenna array for \qty{2.85}{\THz} operation.
+The 540\mbox{-}GHz detector used a patch antenna area of \qtyproduct{138x40}{\um}, as visualized in~\cite{ludwig_modeling_2024} and had a transistor channel width \(W_{ch}= \qty{1}{\um}\), and gated length \(L_{g}= \qty{60}{\nm}\).
+The patch-antenna's simulated directivity is \(\sim\)\qty{5.8}{dBi}.
+This leads to a low optical coupling efficiency \JH{in the experimental work described later}, as the effective antenna area is small compared to the Gaussian focal point of the \JH{off-axis parabolic (OAP) mirror with a reflected focal length (RFL) of 3-inch (Full-Width-at-Half-Maximum, \(\mathrm{FWHM} \approx\SI{1.3}{\milli \meter})\)}.
 Under these focal conditions, we expect approximately \SI{5}{\percent} of the incident power to be coupled into the antenna (technique presented in \cite{ludwig_modeling_2024}).
-Because of the small effective area of the patch antenna, the RFL of the final mirror should be chosen as short as possible in order to reduce the focal spot size and thereby enhance the power coupling efficiency.
-The \qty{2.85}{\THz} detector used an $8\times 8$ binned-element configuration with active area \qtyproduct{600x600}{\um} as reported in~\cite{holstein_88_2024}.
-A cross-sectional view of the unit-cell element is visualized in \autoref{fig:TeraFETcrossSectionB6} (graphic adapted from~\cite{ludwig_modeling_2024}).
-Transistor channel parameters $W_{ch}= \qty{0.2}{\um}$ and gated length \qty{60}{\nm} were used.
-Each patch-antenna in the array had area \qtyproduct{15x15}{\um}, with the active patch placed in layer M8 (height, $h=\qty{5.4}{\um}$ above the ground plane) as indicated in the diagram.
-A smaller \qtyproduct{13x13}{\um} patch is placed in the M10-layer ($h=\qty{8.41}{\um}$) to satisfy minimum metal fill-factor rules for foundry processing, without significantly modifying the (simulated) antenna field pattern.
-To ensure a consistent electrostatic environment and to minimize noise contributions from and to all rectifying transistors, a strongly doped $p^+$-well guard ring is implemented around each $n$-MOSFET.
+The \qty{2.85}{\THz} detector used an \(8\times 8\) binned-element configuration with active area \qtyproduct{600x600}{\um} as reported in~\cite{holstein_88_2024}.
+A cross-sectional view of the unit-cell element is visualized in \autoref{fig:TeraFETcrossSectionB6}.
+Transistor channel parameters \(W_{ch}= \qty{0.2}{\um}\) and gated length \qty{60}{\nm} were used.
+Each patch-antenna in the array had area \qtyproduct{15x15}{\um}, with the active patch placed in layer M8 (height, \(h=\qty{2.4}{\um}\) above the ground plane) as indicated in the diagram.
+A smaller \qtyproduct{13x13}{\um} patch is placed in the M10-layer (\(h=\qty{8.41}{\um}\)) to satisfy minimum metal fill-factor rules for foundry processing, without significantly modifying the (simulated) antenna field pattern.
+To ensure a consistent electrostatic environment and to minimize noise contributions from and to all rectifying transistors, a strongly doped \(p^+\)-well guard ring is implemented around each \(n\)-MOSFET.
 This ring electrically connects both the source and body terminals to the global ground potential.
-The high doping concentration of the $p^+$-well ensures sufficient conductivity even at cryogenic temperatures, thereby preserving effective grounding and suppressing latch-up effects by inhibiting the formation of parasitic current paths in the $p$-substrate.
+The high doping concentration of the \(p^+\)-well ensures sufficient conductivity even at cryogenic temperatures, thereby preserving effective grounding and suppressing latch-up effects by inhibiting the formation of parasitic current paths in the $p$-substrate.
 Furthermore, the guard ring stabilizes the body potential and mitigates carrier freeze-out in the inversion layer near the source junction---an essential condition for reliable operation at low temperatures.
-The dimensions of the applied square shaped ring are $d_{1p-well} = \qty{6}{\um}$ and $d_{2p-well} = \qty{1}{\um}$.\footnote{This technique is usually applied in the semiconductor design community to reduces noise and protect active detector element from external noise or variations in the local doping levels.
+The dimensions of the applied square shaped ring are \(d_{1p-well} = \qty{6}{\um}\) and \(d_{2p-well} = \qty{1}{\um}\).\footnote{This technique is usually applied in the semiconductor design community to reduces noise and protect active detector element from external noise or variations in the local doping levels.
 The applied ring structure was already implemented in previous publications~\cite{zdanevicius_field-effect_2018,ludwig_modeling_2024}.}